connexcs/docs/docs/tag.md

 *While it's doubtful that any information will get logged in the customer / providers switch when the audio gets engaged, it's possible for an engineer to learn this information from a SIP trace, PCAP, or by looking at transit locations.
 DTMF Detection ONLY works when RTP Proxy mode gets enabled.

-6.**Call Recording**: This allows you to record and store calls, which are then found in **Customer :material-menu-right: Auth :material-menu-right: [Browsing Record](https://docs.connexcs.com/setup/information/recording/)**.
+6.**Call Recording**: This allows you to record and store calls, which are then found in:
+* **Logging**
+* **Management ::material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right:
+CDR**
+* **Management ::material-menu-right: File :material-menu-right: Recording**

 An extra charge per recorded call of $0.003 gets added to existing fees or charges, so choose carefully how many calls to record:

 :material-menu-right: `Disabled`- no calls get recorded